Alison successfully ran an online eBay shop for several years selling ceramics and other items—many of which were found

 1. Where to Buy Collectibles

 - Car Boot Sales or Yard Sales: My number one source of suitable items for selling on at a nice profit is still car boot sales here in the UK.
 In the US, I believe you call them Yard sales.

-- Charity shops are also a great source of interesting items.
+- Charity Shops: These are also a great source of interesting items.
 However, I have two reservations - firstly, that prices are much more aligned to actual market value these days with charities hiring professional advisers or knowledgeable people volunteering their services.
 Secondly, I would feel bad buying an item from a charity shop that was seriously under-priced - I would want to tell them the actual value of the item so that they could make more money for their cause!

-- Auction sales are great fun and if you haven't been before, they are a great way to buy items for resale.
+- Auctions: Auction sales are great fun and if you haven't been before, they are a great way to buy items for resale.
 Buying job lots can throw up some surprising 'treasure trove' and even if you only choose to sell on a couple of items out of a lot, can be very profitable.
 You also have the option of selling the rest of the items at car boot sales too - which can be a nice way of bumping up your profit margins.

 2. What to Look for: Finding Collectibles That Will Sell